adidas x Yudo Kurita x VOLTA

 ABOUT

-Dis-order is an evening-length dance theater performance directed by Mamie Green that examines the complexity of family dynamics through contemporary dance theater, ritual, puppetry, and text.
-Staged in the round, the work uses these mediums to draw viewers from various entry points into the world of a family unit enacting a reimagined Passover seder.
+Dis-order is an evening-length dance theater performance directed by Mamie Green that examines the complexity of family dynamics through contemporary dance, theater, comedy, ritual, and puppetry.
+Staged in the round, the work uses these mediums to draw viewers from various entry points into the world of a family unit enacting a spring ritual.

-With the Father at the helm of this ritual, Dis-order tests the societal line between order and chaos with dark levity, referencing Greek tragedy and Pina Bausch’s Rite of Spring, and evoking Jungian archetypes via large-scale puppetry by Freak Nature Puppets — all set to live saxophone by Patrick Shiroishi.
+With the Father at the helm of this ritual, Dis-order tests the societal line between order and chaos with dark levity.
+Staged à la Judy Chicago’s The Dinner Party, the piece references Jewish symbolism, Greek tragedy, Pina Bausch’s Rite of Spring, and Jungian archetypes via large-scale puppetry by Freak Nature Puppets — all set to live saxophone by Patrick Shiroishi and Nicolas Snyder (Common Side Effects, Adult Swim & Scavengers Reign, HBO).

 ABOUT